-Children who attend the After School Club will be collected from the school's reception by qualified staff and taken to the classroom where the club will be held.
+Children who attend the after-school club will be collected from the school's reception by qualified staff and taken to the classroom where the club will be held.

-- After School Club is available from 3.30pm 5.30pm. - Rotas, shift patterns, and ad-hoc bookings can be accommodated. - A healthy snack will be provided at 4.30 pm.
-Drinks will be available at all times.
-ALL INCLUDED IN THE PRICE. - Any individual dietary needs will be catered for at no extra cost. - Children with additional needs are catered for. - DISCOUNTS for siblings: 5% off sibling invoice.
+- Club is available from 3.30pm 5.30pm (Mon to Fri subject to numbers term time only) - Rotas, shift patterns, and ad-hoc bookings can be accommodated. - A healthy snack will be provided at 4.30pm.
+Drinks will be always available. - Any individual dietary needs will be catered for at no extra cost.

-After School Club Provision: What's available for the children?
+What's available for the children?

-Lots of fun and games.... a variety of board games, toys suitable for all ages, topical or themed activities, arts and crafts, cookery, dancing, structured games, television, DVD, PlayStation/Wii, quiet corner, help with homework, listening to reading etc.
+Lots of fun and games!
+A variety of board games, toys suitable for all ages, topical or themed activities, arts and crafts, cookery, dancing, structured games, television, DVD, PlayStation/Wii, quiet corner, help with homework, listening to reading etc.

-After School Club fees: £8.25 per child per session.
-Sibling discount 5% (off sibling invoice) There is a £20 annual registration/admin fee per child.
+After School Club fees:

+£9 per child per session on a contract or £9.50 adhoc.
+Sibling discount 5% (off sibling invoice on contracts only) (NB there is a £20 annual admin fee per child to cover work outside club hours).